savonet/book/audio.md

    where the server returns the corresponding rid (`27` in our example),
 - `reqs.queue` displays the list of requests in the queue,
+- `reqs.remove` takes an rid out of the queue,
-- `reqs.skip` skips the current request in the queue.
+- `reqs.skip` skips the current request in the queue,
+- `reqs.flush_and_skip` empties the queue and skips the current request.

 #### Registering commands {#sec:registering-commands}